armbian/build/packages/bsp/sun60iw2-gpu/README.md

 ## Other open items

 - **`sunxi-sid.h`** — CONFIRMED missing from the Armbian `linux-headers` package (it doesn't ship the `bsp/` subtree).
-The script now auto-stages it from the kernel source (`orange-pi-6.6-sun60iw2:bsp/include/sunxi-sid.h`) into `/usr/src/linux-headers-$(uname -r)/bsp/include/` before the DKMS build.
-Watch for the build needing *other* `bsp/...` headers — Incipiens only needed this one.
+RESOLVED: the GPL header is vendored here (`sunxi-sid.h`, verbatim from `orange-pi-6.6-sun60iw2:bsp/include/`), shipped in the image at `/usr/local/share/sun60iw2-gpu/`, and the enabler stages it into the kernel headers tree before the DKMS build (into both `bsp/include/` and the generic `include/` root, since the module does `#include <sunxi-sid.h>` with angle brackets and needs it on the `-I` path).
+No network fetch needed; a download from the kernel source remains only as a standalone-run fallback.
+  CONFIRMED on hardware that this is the only `bsp/` header the build needs — with it staged, `img-bxm-dkms` 0.1.0-3 compiles fully against our 6.6 vendor kernel.
 - **Does `img-bxm-dkms` 0.1.0-3 build against our 6.6 kernel?** Incipiens proved 0.1.0-2 builds against 6.6.98-sun60iw2; -3 is expected to as well, but untested.
 - **Hardware test.** Nothing here has been run on a board yet.